Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Training Details

 Given a generative language model $f$, we can decompose $f$ into pre-intervention layers $f_{\textit{pre}}$ and post-intervention layers $f_{\textit{post}}$, i.e. $f=f_{\textit{pre}} \circ f_{\textit{post}}$.
 For a model trained with the standard maximum likelihood objective $L(f(x), y)$ over input $x$, output $f(x)$, and label $y$, we can simply add the IIT objective $L(y'_{\textit{inv}}, y_{\textit{inv}})$, where $y'_{\textit{inv}}=f_{\textit{post}}(g(f_{\textit{pre}}(x_b), f_{\textit{pre}}(x_s)))$ is the intervention output computed from base input $x_b$ and source input $x_s$ with intervention $g$ (which sets a subset values of $f_{\textit{pre}}(x_b)$ to a subset of values of $f_{pre}(x_s)$), and $y_{inv}$ is the intervention label.
 The final loss function is a linear combination of the two terms $L=\lambda_1 L(f(x), y)+ \lambda_2 L(y'_{\textit{inv}}, y_{\textit{inv}})$, where $\lambda_1$ and $\lambda_2$ are coefficients balancing the two terms.

-\subsection{Training hyperparameters}
+\subsection{Training Hyperparameters}

-All models are trained for 20 epochs with a batch size of 16, using Adam optimizer with an initial learning rate of 0.0005 and a linear learning rate decay that halves the learning rate at end.
+For each task, models are trained until convergence, which leads to approximately 100\% accuracy on the training set and over 95\% accuracy on validation sets.
+For T5-based models, the training takes up to 40/20/20/40/30/60 epochs for tasks~1--6.
+ByT5 models, due to its large size, tend to converge early and overfit on task~1--2, hence we reduce the training epochs on the first two tasks to 10 and 5.
+All models are trained with a batch size of 16, using Adam optimizer with an initial learning rate of 0.0005 and a linear learning rate decay that halves the learning rate at the end.